nodejs/build/ansible/README.md

 - [ ] add explicit ARCH and DESTCPU for release machines (RV: I'm adding "arm64" manually for both to force the right thing, from memory I've needed to do this on x86 and x64, best be explicit to be sure)
+- [ ] github-bot: automate list of whitelisted Jenkins worker IPs with python

 [callback]: plugins/inventory/nodejs_yaml.py